 SECTION I -ELECTION AND POWERS

-The business and property of the Association, except as otherwise provided by the statute or by Charter, or by these By-Laws, shall be conducted and managed by its Board of Directors which shall consist of the President, Vice President, Secretary, Treasurer and at least seven (7) elected members.
-The seven (7) elected members will be elected on a staggered basis, four (4) one year and three (3) the next.
-The seven (7) elected members shall hold office for a term of two years from their election and thereafter until their successor is elected and qualified or until his death, resignation or removal.
+The business and property of the Association, except as otherwise provided by the statute or by Charter, or by these By-Laws, shall be conducted and managed by its Executive Board of Directors which shall consist of the President, Vice President, Secretary, and Treasurer.
+Each officer shall be a member of the Board of Directors and shall hold office for a term of two (2) years and thereafter until their successor is elected and qualified or until his death, resignation or removal.

 SECTION II -QUORUM